Butta Bomma: Other versions

 The song was later released as a single in Malayalam as "Kutti Bomma" on 6 January 2020, for the film's Malayalam version, with lyrics written by B. K. Harinarayanan, and Srikrishna Vishnubhotla singing the song.
 On 16 November 2020, a Kannada version of the song with lyrics by V. Manohar was released as "Putta Bombe", sung by Deepak Subrahmanyam.
 A reprise version featuring Anudeep Dev was released on 25 June 2020.
 Benny Dayal sang the Hindi version with lyrics written by Rajesh Manthan.

 Live performances

 Armaan Malik and S. Thaman performed "Butta Bomma" live together for the first time at a special music concert for the film's promotion.
 It was held on 6 January 2020, at Yousufguda Police Grounds in Hyderabad.
 On 19 January 2020, singer Raghu Ram and S. Thaman performed "Butta Bomma" live together at the film's success meet held at Visakhapatnam.
-In March 2020, Armaan Malik performed the song at the Nitte Meenakshi Institute of Technology's college fest Anaadyanta.
+In March 2020, Malik performed the song at the Nitte Meenakshi Institute of Technology's college fest Anaadyanta.